baseboxorg/jeffskinnerbox.github.io/content/articles/cheatsheet-vim-commands.md

 | [z | move to start of open fold |
 | ]z | move to end of open fold |

+## Vim Resource File
+Using Vim's scripting language (and a great deal of insight and tools from others), I have setup Vim on my local machine to be an effective development environment for my needs.
+Also, using GitHub to [store my vi resource file][01], I can replicate this Vim environment across the multiple systems I'm presently use.

 ## Sources
+These are the sources for the commands documented above in the tables.

 * [100 Vim commands every programmer should know](http://www.catswhocode.com/blog/100-vim-commands-every-programmer-should-know)
 * [How to Use Vim's Spellchecker](http://tips.webdesign10.com/vim/how-use-vims-spellchecker)
 * [Vim 101: A Gentle Introduction to Macros](http://usevim.com/2012/08/10/macros/)